frougon/FFGo/docs/README.conditional-config.source/condconfig.rst

-This type of configuration allows one to easily customize the start position (latitude, longitude, altitude and heading), as well as the initial speed of the aircraft, or anything else that can be set from the :program:`fgfs` command line (use ``fgfs --help --verbose`` to see the full option list).
+This type of configuration allows one to easily customize the start position (latitude, longitude, altitude and heading), as well as the initial speed of the aircraft, or anything else that can be set from the :program:`fgfs` command line [#]_.
 Which set of options is selected depends on the :index:`predicates <single: predicate>` (the conditions between square brackets), and therefore in this example on the selected airport and the value given to the ``custom_start_pos`` variable at the beginning of the configuration.

+.. [#] Use :guilabel:`Help` → :guilabel:`Show available fgfs options` in
+       FFGo to see the full option list or, equivalently, run ``fgfs --help --verbose`` from a terminal.

 So, if you want to start at the defined parking position at EDDK, select EDDK in the FFGo GUI and make sure you have::